elirazo96/bitbucket-logs-api-syslog-qradar/README.md

 Connecting Bitbucket API Logs to syslog

 Add the following command to the crontab on the QRadar console/collector:
+Make sure you will use the same path

 ```bash
 # Bitbucket Logs